|

 besetting temptation of all politics to concern itself with the

 immediate present at the expense of the future.
+Above all,

 people are disposed to mistake predicting troubles for causing